walawalagoose/DRONE/README.md

 # DRONE
-The implementation of the paper "DRONE: Dual Condition Prompting with Domain Invariance for Out-of-Distribution Retrieval"
+The implementation of the paper "DRONE: Dual-Condition Prompting with Domain Invariance for Out-of-Distribution Retrieval"